-5. Colombia Visa Stamping
+Step 5: Colombia Visa Stamping

 After a couple of days, I received an email from the embassy that my passport was ready with the visa stamp.
 I received an Electronic visa in my email as well.

-6. Celebrate with Some Aguardiente.
+Celebrate with some Aguardiente.
 Or Canelazo.

 Colombia is often ranked as the happiest country in the world.
 So, now that this happiness is gonna be a part of you, it’s time to listen to some Latin music and have some Aguardiente, the national drink of Colombia.

 When your Colombia tourist visa is issued, you get an email containing the visa in Electronic format.
 You can use this as a backup in case you are unable to make a visit to the consulate for the visa sticker.You can enter Colombia with a Colombia e Visa in your email without the visa sticker on your passport.
 Make sure to carry a printout.